DUAL DIAGNOSIS

 Addiction

-A recent survey found 43.7 million US adults (15.6% of the population) either have an alcohol use disorder, an illicit drug disorder or have received treatment in a facility that specializes in addiction.[13]
+A recent survey found that 43.7 million US adults (15.6% of the population) either have an alcohol use disorder or an illicit drug disorder or have received treatment in a facility that specializes in addiction.[13]
 They would qualify as needing substance abuse treatment.

-Some people have a genetic predisposition for anxiety and addiction.
+Some people may have a genetic predisposition that increases their risk for both anxiety and addiction.

-For instance, people who have a nicotine substance abuse disorder have the same neurological (dorsal anterior cingulate cortex) impairment as people who have never smoked but have suffered from schizophrenia from a young age.[15]
+For instance, research suggests that people with a nicotine substance abuse disorder may show similar patterns of neural activity in the dorsal anterior cingulate cortex as individuals with schizophrenia, whether or not they have smoked.[15]
 Nicotine helps them relieve symptoms of schizophrenia but makes quitting difficult.

 Anxiety disorder and self-medicating with substances in Connecticut